dangolprasanna/media_up/README.md

-Here’s a sample `README.md` for your Node.js project that includes Kafka, rate limiting, and other features:

----

 # Social Media Platform API

 This project is a Node.js-powered backend API for a social media platform where users can create posts, comment, like, and receive real-time notifications.
 It also includes a Kafka integration for event-driven architecture and a rate-limiting system to control user activity.